-When you bring your hoglet home, place him in his new cage and let him have absolute privacy most of the first day.
-Hedgehogs rely on their sense of smell to compensate for their poor vision.
-We suggest you take an old t-shirt you have worn and put it in the cage.
-This will let your new hedgehog get accustomed to your smell.
-You may pick him up and hold him once or twice for a few minutes the first day, but remember, it will probably be more like a week or longer before he begins to feel at home.
+When you bring your hoglet home, place him in his new cage and let him have privacy most of the first day.
+Hedgehogs rely on their sense of smell and taste to compensate for their poor vision.
+We suggest you take apiece of fleece blanket material you have slept with and put it in the cage.
+This may help your baby get accustomed to your smell.
+You may pick him up and hold him once or twice for 10 - 15 minutes the first day, but remember, it will probably be more like a week or longer before he begins to feel at home.
 Baby hedgehogs need quite a bit of sleep the first month after they come home with you, so don't be too concerned if he sleeps a lot at first.

 Your hedgehog will require a secure home since they are very good climbers and can easily escape from open-topped cages that are designed for animals such as guinea pigs and rabbits.
-If you do use a cage with an open top, it must have slippery sides that are at least 12" high and a floor space of at least 48” x 48”.
+General required square footage is 5 to 6 square feet.
+They should not have multi-level habitats.
+Many owners are choosing tub style containers for ease of access, cleaning and safety of the hedgehog.
 It needs to have moderate circulation and be well lit but not exposed to direct sunlight during the daytime.
 Place your hedgehog’s new home in a comfortable, warm, well lit area that is free of drafts and direct sunlight.
 We are happy to help guide our owners in the different types of housing available.

 Morning Star Hedgehogs recommends fleece bedding.
-Kiln Fired or Heat Treated Aspen or Pine can also be used.
+Kiln Fired or Heat Treated Aspen or Pine can be used, but it should be noted that these product can carry mites/mite eggs and wood dust is a carcinegenic.
 Never use Cedar it can be toxic to hedgehogs.
 Paper Products such as Carefresh can be ingested and will expand which can cause an impaction and possible death.
-Crushed corn cob is safe to use for females and adults, but it SHOULD NOT be used for young male hedgehogs.
-Place approximately two inches of bedding material evenly over the floor of the cage.
-Spot clean daily and replace the bedding once a week.
+Crushed corn cob can mold quickly causing sanitation issues and when used for male hedgehogs may get stuck in their genetalia.

 The food bowl needs to be fairly wide and heavy to prevent your pet from dumping out its contents and using it as a toy.
 Small ceramic crocks that are designed for small rodents are perfect food dishes for hedgehogs.
 The width or diameter of the dish can be 3 to 6 inches and it should be no more than 3 inches high.

 We prefer water bottles over open dishes.
-Hedgehogs love to fill open water dishes with shavings and tip them over, this prevents them from getting enough water to drink.
+Hedgehogs love to fill open water dishes with shavings and feces or tip them over, this spoils the water and prevents them from getting enough water to drink.

-This can be as simple as a piece of 4 inch PVC pipe, an old plastic pitcher, or an old shoe box with a hole cut in one end. (this should be replaced every 2 to 3 weeks).
+This can be as simple as a piece of 4 inch drain pipe (PVC is currently in question due to the type of plastic it is made of) , an old plastic pitcher, or an old shoe box with a hole cut in one end. ( if paper, this should be replaced every every week to avoid bacteria growth from feces and urine).

 Your pet may use a litter box if you provide it with one.
-A small box that is 2” deep x 6” x 9”, paper toweling, pine pellets or critter litter is made for this purpose and you only need a small amount to lightly coat the litter pan.
-We find the greatest success with a litter pan under the wheel.
+Corner litter boxes may be confusing to them, many will use them as a sand bath and roll in their excrement.
+A small box that is 2” deep x 6” x 9”, you can use paper towel, pine pellets or critter litter in the litter pan.
+We find the greatest success with a litter pan under the wheel with simply 2 sheets of paper toweling.

 Hedgehogs are burrowers and foragers they will need items to keep them busy and provide enrichment.
 Small balls, cat toys, fleece strips, baby toys are all acceptable toys the more clutter the happier the hog!
 An exercise wheel is a must and will help him to stay healthy and trim.
 Metal wheels are unacceptable for hedgehogs as their tender feet or ankles could get trapped and break.
-We recommend the Carolina Storm Bucket Wheels, but there are others that are acceptable wheels for hedgehogs.
+The Carolina Storm Bucket Wheels are the wheel of choice here at Morning Star Hedgehogs.

 There is much to be said about your hedgehog's diet and what is the best diet for them!
 We always offer kibble to our herd as well as other meats, insects, commercially prepared raw diet and treats!
-Variety is pinnacle to providing a balanced healthy diet!
-Our primary diet consists of 5 to 7 different foods.
-The primary ingredients in our mix in order of preference are: Merrick's Purrfect Bistro Duck and Turkey, Wellness Complete Health Deboned Chicken Cat Food Chicken Meal and Rice Formula Cat Food, Fromm Mature Gold Cat Food, Chicken Soup for the Cat Lover's Soul Weight Management, Farmina N&D (any of the varieties) I and Love and You, and Merricks Purrect Bistro Weight Management .
+Variety is pinnacle to providing a balanced healthy diet.
+Our kibble mix consists of 5 to 7 different cat/dog foods.
+The primary ingredients in our mix in order of preference are: Essence Air & GameFowl Cat Food, Tiki Cat Chicken Luau Cat Food, Chicken Soup for the Cat Lover's Soul Weight Management, Wellness Core Digestive Health, Farmina N&D (any of the varieties), Instinct Ltd Ingredient Rabbit (Merrick's Purrfect Bistro Weight Management can be substituted for the Chicken Soup) .
 It is highly recommended that you stay on the food your breeder is using.
-You are encouraged to add to your hedgehog's diet with a variety of other foods (treats) such as: a variety of insects (live is always preferred over freeze dried), unseasoned cooked meats, baby foods (sweet potato is a favorite), gerber chicken dinner or toddler meat sticks, always make sure the food you wish to offer is safe for hedgehogs before offering them.
-However none of these should be fed as anything more than a treat 3 or 4 times a week.
+Your hedgehog's diet requires a variety of other foods such as: a variety of insects (live is always preferred over freeze dried), unseasoned cooked meats, whole prey items such as pinky mice and button quail, canned whole prey cat/dog food, baby foods (sweet potato is a favorite), always make sure the food you wish to offer is safe for hedgehogs before offering them.
 An adult hedgehogs should be fed 2 Tbsp per day.
-Obesity can become a problem if over feeding occurs, this can lead to other medical problems and shorten your hedgehog's life span.
+Obesity can become a problem if over feeding occurs, this can lead to other medical problems and will shorten your hedgehog's life span.

 255 – 600 grams.
 A kitchen scale can be used to monitor your hedgehog's weight.
 We recommend keeping a weekly log of your animals weight.
 Large gains or losses can signal health issues that would require medical attention.

 Anointing is a possible response that a hedgehog will exhibit when they encounter a smell or taste that they are unfamiliar with.
+This has nothing to do with them camouflaging themselves or "liking you", it is a biological response to stimuli that begins in the brain...
+The "Jacobson's Organ" triggers salivation after the animal encounters a strange, new or strong scent or taste.
 In such an event the hedgehog will possibly bite or chew at the source of the smell, then they will froth at mouth to create a lather.
 Next they will deposit their foamy saliva on their quills by contorting their bodies.
 No one knows why they wipe the saliva on themselves, it is normal behavior.

 Hedgehogs do a fairly good job of grooming themselves but sometimes, there are things they need help with.
 If you wish, you can bathe your hedgehog a few times a year.
 Run an inch or two (no more!) of lukewarm water into the bathroom sink.
-We recommend Aveeno baby bath.
-(Aveeno oatmeal bath is very soothing and will help with their dry skin.)
-Use a soft bristle toothbrush to help clean between the quills.
+We recommend Hibiclens Surgical Soap or Curaseb Veterinary Care Shampoo.
+Use a soft bristle Nail brush, baby brush or toothbrush to help clean between the quills.
 After he has been thoroughly scrubbed, refill the sink with an inch of lukewarm water and rinse him off.
 Towel dry as best as you can but make sure you keep your hedgehog warm as he continues to dry.
 Foot baths will be needed more frequently and are simply done by placing a soaked washcloth in the basin and letting your hedgehog run across it to loosen the caked on feces.
 (A soft bristle toothbrush can help with any stubborn spots)

 The more baths you give your hedgehog the drier his/her skin will be.
 Winter is a terrible time for dry skin as well!
-We keep the humidity in the hedgehog rooms to 35 - 40% During winter months we use a small humidifier.
+We keep the humidity in the hedgehog rooms to 25 - 40% During winter months we use a small humidifier.
 At some point your baby will suffer from dry skin.
-To help with dry skin we use a drop of Flaxseed or Vitamin E one drop on their food every couple days and you should see results within a week!
+To help with dry skin we use using Wild Alaskan Fish or Salmon Oil on their food once a week, you must be very careful these oils are VERY rich and can cause diarrhea if over dosing...
+Omega 3 oil has many benefits to your little one's health beyond skin and quills... anti-inflammatory, brain and heart health, ligament and muscular strength!

 It is never a good idea to pick up your hedgehog with gloves.
 Although imposing in appearance, the spines are not sharp enough to cause any real injury and, unlike porcupines, the spines do not come out and they are not barbed.
 It is absolutely essential for your hedgehog to recognize your scent and to recognize it as being harmless.
 The correct method for picking up a hedgehog is to place your hands, palms up and his head facing away from you, on each side and gently scoop him up from underneath.
 Once accustomed to you, he won’t bother to put his spines up and he will be very easy to pick up.